containers/youki/docs/src/developer/libcontainer.md

 - tty module which daels with providing terminal interface to the container process
   - [pseudoterminal man page](https://man7.org/linux/man-pages/man7/pty.7.html) : Information about the pseudoterminal system, useful to understand console_socket parameter in create subcommand

+#### Executor

+By default and traditionally, the executor forks and execs into the binary command that specified in the oci spec.
+Using executors, we can override this behavior.
+For example, `youki` uses executor to implement running wasm workloads.
+Instead of running the command specified in the process section of the OCI spec, the wasm related executors can choose to execute wasm code instead.
+The executor will run at the end of the container init process.

+The API accepts only a single executor, so when using multiple executors, (try wasm first, then defaults to running a binary), the users should compose multiple executors into a single executor.
+The executor will return an error when the executor can't handle the workload.

 #### Namespaces : namespaces provide isolation of resources such as filesystem, process ids networks etc on kernel level.
-This module contains structs and functions related to applying or un-applying namespaces to the calling process.
+This module contains structs and functions related to applying or un-applying namespaces to the calling process

 - [pid namespace man page](https://man7.org/linux/man-pages/man7/pid_namespaces.7.html)
 - [CLONE_NEWUSER flag](https://man7.org/linux/man-pages/man2/clone.2.html)